charilaouc/federatorai-operator/docs/crd_alamedaservice.md

   - description: It sets the version tag when pulling Alameda component images.
 - Field: prometheusService
   - type: string
-  - description: This field tells datahub and Grafana where the Prometheus URL is to retrieve pods/nodes peformance metrics data.
+  - description: This field tells datahub where the Prometheus URL is to retrieve pods/nodes peformance metrics data.
 - Field: kafka
   - type: [KafkaSpec](#kafkaspec)
   - description: This field is optional and Federator.ai Operator will configures componenets that need to conmunucate with Kafka with this field.